dayliontempleton/meditation-for-mental-health/README.md

 ## Reflection on Development Process

-### Successes
-Effective use of AI tools, including GitHub Copilot and DALL-E, and how they contributed to the development process.

-### Challenges
-Describe any challenges faced when integrating AI-generated content and how they were addressed.

 ### Final Thoughts
 Provide any additional insights gained during the project and thoughts on the overall process.
 **Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
 Finalize this section after Phase 4.
 Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.